rama6636/terraform-up-and-running-code/labs/lab02-3-prep.md

 * Launch two instances (micro instances are enough) in the security group created in the previous step
 * Use the same login key for both
 * Login into each instance and start the web server response
+* Your login command will look like this: `ssh -i .ssh/hi1.pem ubuntu@3.16.76.156`, with your ip and key
 * (Most AWS images accept `ubuntu` or `ec2-user` as user names)
 * Put the following into `run.sh`